Republicans’ views on evolution

 It’s possible that the 2013 survey context “primed” a stronger underpinning of religious beliefs in how respondents thought about evolution, compared with the 2009 survey.
 Would that kind of context effect influence Republicans more than Democrats?
 If so, it could help explain the growth in the partisan gap.
 But we would need to conduct experimental studies to test whether this was the case with views about evolution.

 5What would explain the change in Republicans’ views on evolution?
 Does it have to be just “one” explanation?

 The data on this question do not clearly point to any single explanation for the growing partisan gap in beliefs about evolution, and it’s possible that a combination of factors underlies this pattern.
 For example, there could be modest changes over time in who identifies as a Republican, in addition to modest changes in the views of people who were and remain Republicans, together resulting in the rising partisan gap.
 The two surveys compare cross-sections of U.S. adults over time, but they do not show whether the individuals surveyed in 2009 have changed their views.
 Future Pew Research Center studies will study changing attitudes across a range of other topics so that we can better gauge whether the pattern we observed here is specific to evolution or perhaps related to broader sets of science topics.

-Cary Funk is a Senior Researcher at the Pew Research Center’s Religion & Public Life Project.
+Cary Funk is Associate Director for Research at the Pew Research Center.